The Complete Structure For Jira Guide: How to Structure Your Issues Like a Pro

 Introducing Structure for Jira

-One of the key features of Structure for Jira is the ability to arrange Jira issues in unlimited hierarchies.
+One of the key features of Structure PPM for Jira is the ability to arrange Jira issues in unlimited hierarchies.
 With Structure, you can assemble Jira issues any way you’d like, using as much (or as little) hierarchy as you need, on a spreadsheet-like canvas.
-These canvases are called ‘structures.’
+These canvases are called ‘Structures.’

 Structure for Jira view